m50d/m50d.github.com/_posts/2016-08-12-the-end-of-the-beginning.md

 layout: default
 title: The End of the Beginning (Gundam Seed 21)
 ---
 So, farewell then, Wartfeld.
 Honestly I wasn't expecting to lose him so soon - his popularity belies how few episodes he's present for.
+Like Lancer in *Fate/Stay Night*, he turns up, is very cool, and dies before he can start to grate.